rvIceBreaker/TileEd/README.md

 The `Save TileDef...` button will export the current TileDef data to a file.

 Clicking the cells in the map view (the green cells) will toggle collision, and change the pattern values of the revelant cells.
+Red means that cell has collision, green means it does not.

+Clicking cells in the tile painter will mark that tile as the active tile for assigning to a pattern.

+Right-clicking a tile in the map view will assign the active tile to the tile pattern.

 The editor initializes with sample data in the map view.